fommil/fpmortals/manuscript/wip.md

 In a nutshell, dotty can keep its implicit functions... we already have `ReaderT` and `MonadReader`.

 One last example.
-The type signature `A => F[B]` tends to be the same as a decoder.
-Our XML decoder from the previous section is
+Monad transformers typically provide specialised `Monad` instances if their underlying type has one.
+So, for example, `ReaderT` has a `MonadError`, `MonadPlus`, etc if the underlying has one.
+Decoder typeclasses tend to have a signature that looks like `A => F[B]`, recall

 {lang="text"}
 ~~~~~~~~